igarcica/PicknPlace/pick_n_place/README.md

 `` ./tutorial04.bash`` -->

-Start the demo generating and parsing the plan activating the boolean ``start_pddl_demo`` in the reconfigure.
+2. Start the demo generating and parsing the plan activating the boolean ``start_pddl_demo`` in the reconfigure.

+  2.1.
 Check if the generated plan is ok:

 ``rostopic echo /rosplan_planner_interface/planner_output -p -n 1``

-Dispatch plan:
+3. Dispatch plan:

 ``rosservice call /rosplan_plan_dispatcher/dispatch_plan``

-This will start the demo by executing the sections of the SM according to the parsed actions by ROSPLAN.
+4. This will start the demo by executing the sections of the SM according to the parsed actions by ROSPLAN.
 When it gets to "check_corners" action, you must activate the boolean `ok` in the reconfigure to select the detected grasp point.

+When the replanning is active based on object's pose, predicted deformation class and sensed deformation class, each time it goes to check_corners and check_deformation it will preempt the current plan, so steps 2 and 3 will have to be repeated to generate the new plan and disptach it.

+Note: Notice that the prediction module depends on object's properties, where number of layers, stiffness and friction cannot be infered through visual inspection.
+Therefore, these parameters are introduced through rqt_reconfigure.